-"The CCC believes that a transparent public process is critical to maintaining public trust, so that decisions of the Council and the SSC are clearly documented.
+"The CCC thinks that a transparent public process is critical to maintaining public trust, so that decisions of the Council and the SSC are clearly documented.
 This need can be met in a variety of ways, such as by webcasting meetings, audio recording of meetings, or detailed minutes of meeting discussions.
 However, budget problems are very real, and written transcripts are costly.
-Video recordings of large meetings may not add substantive content, as they will not capture presentations and motions, which are the most critical visual aspects of meetings.
-Streaming video may also degrade the quality of webcast audio.
-While the technology for webcasts is rapidly evolving, live broadcasts generally require strong Internet connections to be effective.
-In the context of Council meetings, which are often held in remote locations near fishing ports, the Councils have little ability to predict or control the quality and cost of the Internet connection.
-Consequently, requiring the use of webcasts "to the extent practicable" will allow Councils to achieve greater transparency within budget and operational constraints."
+Video recordings of large meetings may not add substantive content, as they may not capture presentations and motions, which are the most critical visual aspects of meetings.
+While the technology for webcasts is rapidly evolving, live broadcasts generally require strong internet connections to be effective.
+In the context of Council meetings, which are often held in remote locations near fishing ports, the Councils have little ability to predict or control the quality and cost of the internet connection.
+Consequently, requiring the use of webcasts "to the extent practicable" will allow Councils to achieve greater transparency within budget and operational constraints.